Shopping from home

 - know if postage is included

-- check how to return the goods if there is a problem
+- check how to return the goods if there's a problem

 - confirm when the goods will be delivered.

-Consumers have extra protections when a salesperson contacts them at home, over the phone or in a public place - eg shopping centre.
+You have extra protections when a salesperson contacts you at home, over the phone or in a public place, such as shopping centre.

-Door-to-door salespeople must not visit a customer (without an appointment) at the following times:
+Door-to-door salespeople must not visit you (without an appointment) at the following times:

 - on a Sunday or a public holiday